kamdem-arielle/aws-cognito-s3-multitenant-access-app/README.md

 ---

 ## 📖 Documentation
-Detailed explanations and architecture available in the docs folder.
+Detailed explanations and architecture available in the documentation folder.

 ---